-There are a couple of short strolls from the doorstep which are pleasant to stretch your legs after your journey or after an evening meal.
+There are a couple of gentle strolls from the doorstep which are pleasant to stretch your legs after your journey or after an evening meal.

 We took the short stroll around the quarry last night.
 It was a pleasant evening and we had it all to ourselves.
 The ponds were likes glass so there were some nice reflections.
 There are plenty of wild flowers, the photo is of Meadow Sweet.
 The walk is suitable for wheelchairs and has a few picnic tables dotted about.
 There are some interesting interpretive boards telling the story of the quarry.
 Thankfully no midgies were about!